 Some places have gone through an even worse effect.
 When an outpouring hits, imitation Outpouring churches and revival meetings sprout up.
 Many see all the fuss and want a piece of the action: preachers who want to create a following for themselves, and church pastors who want the size of their flock to grow and don't care how.
 They squawk about manifestations and wonders for all to hear.
 But the real Holy Spirit can't be bottled, transported, and used for earthly gain.
 The real Spirit's work can't be copied, stapled, and distributed like another program.
 The most polite term to use for such folk is 'bloodsuckers'; they will get their comeuppance in the end.
 It's too much to demand that those in an outbreak itself take all of the responsibility for disciplining this, because by their very nature as a Spirit-movement they're weakly-organized and easily detach from any hierarchy.
 But it is something that ought to concern the church as a whole as well as the congregations and leaders in the movement.
 I get a lot of email from disappointed church members who have seen their pastor or church council bring in someone who uses a bag of tricks, and when they object, their pastor just tells them to lighten up and go with the flow.
 It brings to mind what Christ says in Matthew 18:6.

 Pensacola's outbreak worked in a slightly different way than Toronto.
 Observers generally found that they were having some success in evangelizing younger adults, yet most of those over 30 years old were either church members switching churches or former churchgoers coming back.
 For these older people, the 'refreshing' was still the main effect.
-The outbreaks in Argentina show more of the behavioral changes and evangelism that marked the US Great Awakenings, but also seem to be prone toward extreme end-times beliefs and legalism toward their own members.
-Several leading speakers there espoused the 'health-and-wealth' approach, which is highly questionable as a way to follow Christ.
+The 2000s outbreaks in Argentina showed more of the behavioral changes and evangelism that marked the US Great Awakenings, but also seemed to be prone toward extreme end-times beliefs and legalism toward their own members.
+Several leading speakers there espoused the 'health-and-wealth' approach, which is a highly questionable way to follow Christ.
 Also present there and elsewhere is dominionism, which is all about power despite a Jesus who was about serving and loving.

 If all this leaves you stumped, ask outsiders who might know something more about it, making phone calls and sending them mail or E-mail.
 Use the means of discernment that the Spirit has given the Church, and always look to Scripture with an open mind.
 These outpourings take on different flavors in local areas over time, and these flavors are a result of the slow, hard work of sorting out spiritual things.
 Be persistent, patient, thorough, and most of all prayerful.